kiankyars/scaling-book/roofline.md

 T_\text{upper} = T_\text{math} + T_\text{comms}
 \end{equation}$$

 If we assume we can perfectly overlap communication and computation, when $T_\text{math} > T_\text{comms}$, we see full utilization from our hardware.
 We call this being "compute-bound".
-When $T_\text{comms} > T_\text{math}$, we tend to be "communication-bound" and at least some fraction of our accelerator FLOPs/s is wasted waiting for data to be passed around.
+When $T_\text{comms} > T_\text{math}$, we tend to be "communication-bound" and at least some fraction of our accelerator FLOPS is wasted waiting for data to be passed around.
 One way to tell if an operation will be compute or communication-bound is to look at its "*arithmetic intensity*" or "*operational intensity*".

 **Definition:** the arithmetic intensity of an algorithm is given by the ratio of the total FLOPs it performs to the number of bytes it needs to communicate — either within a chip or between chips.